Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** When targeting a Large or larger creature with an arc, burst, or wall attack, you gain a +2 bonus to damage rolls against the target for every square beyond the first that it occupies.

 ### Energy Resistance
-**Benefit:** You gains resistance to a damage type equal to your level.
+**Benefit:** You gain resistance to a damage type equal to your level.
 Choose from one of the following damage types: acid, cold, fire, force, lightning, necrotic, poison, psychic, radiant or thunder.

 **Special:** You can gain Energy Resistance multiple times.
 Each time you take the feat, it applies to a new type of energy.